House Concert Series –

 October 18 | November 15| December 20

 Our new “Third Thursday” concert-series makes its debut this fall and takes place in some of St. Louis’ most beautiful homes and historic neighborhoods.
 Price of admission includes libations (beer, wine, soft drinks) and dessert following each concert, while mingling with the artists and enjoying the fabulous architecture and décor.
-Tickets are limited (number varies by location) and a three-concert series-discount is available.
+Tickets are limited (number varies by location).
 Patron level pricing includes reserved seating as well as a tax-deductible donation to UAO.

 $100 – Individual Patron Level Ticket

 (includes $60 tax-deductible donation and a reserved seat)